-The Oxbow was the vital resource in the early Indianfields Native Village and Caro community development and existence.
+The Oxbow was a vital resource in the early Indianfields Native Village and Caro community development and existence.

 The Cass River, below and above the Oxbow, below and above the Dam, is yet a major and powerful resource in the community!

-The Oxbow in the Cass River, the location of the Old Caro Dam, today, still effects, in the end, a great number of people.
+The Oxbow in the Cass River, the location of the Old Caro Dam, today, still affects, in the end, a great number of people.